Ethan Lazuk

 If you’re already familiar with People also view and Perspectives, feel free to scroll past the next two sections.
 Otherwise, here’s some info and examples of each.

-People also view in SGE while browsing
+People also view (in AI tools while browsing)

 I consider People also view as like a mini Google Discover.